 A pianist playing on a white piano matches well with the hints of nostalgia in Matt Street’s menu.
 Walking around the Executive Chef’s garden in the Eastbury’s walled grounds you sense that he prioritises local produce.
 Yet, Street scours the world for ideas too.
 A sharp verjus sauce accompanying the carpaccio of octopus salad is a Syrian concept, whilst oriental wasabi brings bite to the Devon Crab.
 Eastbury’s original gentlemen owners would have approved of the chicken breast, rump of lamb and venison loin on the menu.
 There’s plenty of creativity too.
 The venison is served with a sage and almond pesto, whilst caramelised onions, Greek yoghurt and courgette work brilliantly with lamb.
 These flavours may soon persuade the AA’s food inspectors that Seasons should be promoted from two rosettes to three.

-By late summer, the Eastbury’s next phase of developments will be complete.
+By late summer, the Eastbury’s next phase of development will be complete.
 Five new rooms, The Victorian Potting Shed Rooms, with environmentally friendly moss and Sedum green roofs, as well as state-of-the-art wet rooms will be ready.
 Also nearing completion is a woodland spa, based on the design of a Hobbit House.
 Containing two treatment rooms, a mini-gym, a hydrotherapy pool, a steam room and an outdoor hot tub – the Eastbury Hotel will become even more tempting as a country retreat.

 Tell Me More About The Eastbury Hotel